 Bloody Party Spin

-Collect 4 [Blood Vile] Symbols to trigger the Bloody Party.
+Collect 4 Blood Vile Symbols to trigger the Bloody Party.

-After the 4th [Blood Vile] symbol is collected at the same bet level, the reels re-spin for free as the Vampire awards four of the base game random features all on this same single bloody party spin.
+After the 4th Blood Vile symbol is collected at the same bet level, the reels re-spin for free as the Vampire awards four of the base game random features all on this same single bloody party spin.

 The bloody party spin is paid according to the lines and bet amount prior to triggering it.